AndrewRayCode/Bash-Prompt-Builder/README.md

     <input type="checkbox" value="sart-label" id="sart-label" />

 ## Modifying the website:
+There's a lot going on.
+A checkbox with this:

+    data-toggle="git-prefix git-revno git-ahead git-modified git-conflicted git-bisect"

+means it's auto-wired up to toggle all other checkboxes with those IDs.

+No images please, keep it pure CSS.
+I know Noisy technically makes an image.
+Shushups.

+Feel free to comment the JS in places I havne't.

+MooModal.js is external to this codebase (submodule?), don't modify it.

 ## Submitting a pull request:
 Please indent all lines with four spaces.
 Keep all CSS rules on one line except cross-browser duplicate rules.
 Do not put a space after the colon.
 Make your commit message descriptive and submit a squashed commit as suggested [here](http://sandofsky.com/blog/git-workflow.html).